davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 Bar : MyClass.MySubClass
 Bar.X := 123

 ```

-These extensions are only available inside the scope where they are declared.
+These extensions, like any normal type, are only available inside the scope where they are declared.

 Extended types can also be extended: